AnkitaGharde/Virtual_website/README.md

 # Virtual_website

-Steps for django project on heroku:
+Steps for deploy django project on heroku: